HETIC-MT-P2021/-PROJECT_FINAL_GROUP01/README.md

-# Discrabble
+# Dimo

-Discrabbl, accessible via @discrabbl, is a bot for playing Scrabble on Discord.
-It randomly takes a word from the dictionary, replaces random letters in it and presents it to the player.
-The player will then have to guess the initial word chosen by the bot within a maximum number of tries.
+Dimo is a bot for playing the Word String game on Discord.
+There is an order to follow in order to play.
+The game is played only in multiplayer (2 to 5 players).
+The order of players is defined by the order of arrival of each player in the game.
+One of the players enters a word.
+The next player continues with another word starting with the last letter of the previous word.
+The next one goes on and so on.

 ## Contributing